 If you would like CZ to send the personal data to the other health insurer directly, please state this in your request.

-In your request, please specify what personal data need to be corrected and why.
+In your request, please specify the personal data you wish to have corrected and why.

-You have the right to ask CZ to obtain the erasure of personal data we hold on you if one of the following situations applies:
+You have the right to ask CZ to delete the personal data we hold on you if you believe one of the following situations applies:

 - CZ no longer needs your personal data;